Submissions

 Endogamy

-Committed to avoid endogamy, the authors of 10% of our publications may have institutional affiliation corresponding to the Pontificia Universidad Católica de Valparaíso.
+Committed to avoiding endogamy, 10% of the published authors may have institutional affiliation with the Pontificia Universidad Católica de Valparaíso.

 Payments

-In return, we ask the author(s), when registering to submit a manuscript, to also register as reviewers, and if their article is published, to agree to evaluate a manuscript of their expertise in the two years following the publication of their article (one paper per year), thus contributing to the quality of the publications.
+Instead, when authors register the submission of a manuscript, we ask them to also register as reviewers.
+If their article is published, we ask them to agree to evaluate one manuscript in their area of expertise in the two years following the publication of their article (one document per year), thereby contributing to the quality of the publications.

-Only three types of articles: research, literature review, and description of the systematization of an intervention.
+We publish only three types of articles: research articles, literature reviews, and descriptions of the systematization of an intervention.

-The content of articles reporting research, whether quantitative, qualitative, or mixed, must be organized according to APA norms 7th edition (2020) and present the following sections:
+The content of articles reporting research, whether quantitative, qualitative, or mixed, must be organized according to APA 7th edition (2020) standards and include the following sections:

 • Method;